jzkhong/GeodesicDistanceConstrainedAutoencoder/README.md

 The following datasets are used in this study, with corresponding data loading and preprocessing scripts available in the `datasets` folder:

 - **Synthetic Data**: Includes 3D Swiss Roll and S-Curve datasets.
-- **MNIST**: Handwritten digits dataset.
+- **MNIST**: 70,000 images of handwritten digits (0-9).
-- **12-Newsgroups**: A collection of approximately 20,000 newsgroup documents, partitioned across 20 different newsgroups.
+- **12-Newsgroups**: A collection of approximately 11,308 documents, partitioned across 12 different newsgroups.

 ## Models